shellvon/go-sender/README.md

 # Go-Sender

-> ⚠️ **Project Status: In Active Development**
->
-> This project is under heavy development.
-APIs may be unstable and subject to change.
-Please use with caution in production environments.
+> ⚠️ **Warning: This project is under active development.
+APIs are not stable and may change without notice.**

 English | [中文](./README_CN.md)

 A high-performance, extensible Go message sending framework supporting multiple notification channels and rich middleware capabilities.

 ---

+## Why Go-Sender?

+- **Ultra-lightweight dependencies**: Only uses Go standard library and a handful of well-maintained third-party packages.
+No heavy frameworks, no bloat.
+- **No capability matrix**: No complex or redundant configuration.
+All features are directly reflected in code and documentation.
+- **Easy to maintain and extend**: Clean, idiomatic Go code.
+Easy to read, debug, and extend for your own needs.
+- **Pure Go implementation**: No CGo, no external runtime dependencies.

 ## Design Philosophy